 Good Health Starts With Your Guts:

-Making sure your gut is in the best shape it can be is as easy as increasing your servings of vegetables at meals, adding some flaxseed to your oatmeal at breakfast, eating regular fermented foods, choosing herbal tea or water more often, limiting sitting time, going to bed an hour earlier, and spending more time on yourself.
+Making sure your gut is in the best shape it can be is as easy as increasing your intake of fibre-rich vegetables at meals, adding some flaxseed to your oatmeal at breakfast, eating regular fermented foods, choosing herbal tea or water more often, limiting sitting time, going to bed an hour earlier, and spending more time on yourself.

 Rachel Dickens, The Conscious Dietitian, is a Registered Dietitian and Certified Diabetes Educator.
 She graduated with her Masters in Nutrition and Dietetics in 2010 from Griffith University.
 She strives to provide evidence-based nutrition information with a focus on plant-based nutrition, and share some of her favourite seasonal recipes and sustainable eating tips.